Compression fitting: Operation principle

-When the nut is tightened, the ferrule is compressed between the nut and the receiving fitting; causing both ends of barrel shaped copper olives to be clamped around the pipe when the middle of the ferrule bows away from the pipe, in the case of hydraulic style ferrules they currently have one end which is larger with a 45 degree chamfer which tapers away (from installation contact with the nut) and the small end generally has two internal biting edges, for applications demanding much higher pressure, that penetrate the outside diameter of the tube, the fittings must be tightened to guidelines as per DIN2353 as not to exceed the elastic limit of the steel ferrules, The result is that the ferrule seals the space between the pipe, nut, and receiving fitting, thereby forming a tight joint.
-The clamping support of the pipe by the force at the taper at both ends help prevent movement of the pipe in the fitting, but it is only the taper at the receiving fitting itself that needs to seal completely, since if it does seal (to both the pipe and the compression fitting) then no fluid can get to the nut threads or the taper at the nut end to result in any leaks.
-As a result, some similar fittings can be made using an olive with only one taper (or a fixed cone sealed to the pipe) where the sealing at that taper prevents fluid from reaching the nut.
+When the nut is tightened, the ferrule is compressed between the nut and the receiving fitting, causing both ends of the ferrule to be clamped around the pipe.
+The result is that the ferrule seals the space between the pipe, nut, and receiving fitting, forming a tight joint.
+The clamping support of the pipe help prevent movement of the pipe in the fitting, but it is only the taper at the receiving fitting itself that needs to seal completely.
+If it does seal (to both the pipe and the compression fitting), then no fluid can get to the nut threads or the taper to leak.
+As a result, some similar fittings can be made using a ferrules with only one taper where the seal prevents fluid from reaching the nut.